“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 For more on social media marketing read, Everything Marketers Want to Know About Social Media Marketing But Are Too Afraid To Ask or Three Elements of an Effective Social Media Strategy.

 Email is also commonly used for announcements, newsletters and promotions.
 Just as with social media, email frequency and timing matters.
 While incorporating email into your marketing plan is important, overdoing it can backfire.
 People don’t want to be overrun with emails and if you are overzealous you could risk losing potential buyers.

 For more on email marketing read, The Definitive Guide to B2B Email Marketing or Best Email Service Providers for Salesforce:MailChimp vs Constant Contact vs Native Apps.

 SEO is what Google and other search engines use to index your pages and allow your content to be found by your prospective customers.
-In a digital world, SEO is hugely important.
+In a digital world, SEO is incredibly important.
 You could think about it as another distribution channel with a whole different set of rules.

-In order to use SEO affectively, you must optimize your content and when we say content we mean all your content — from your blogs to your landing pages to your social tags.
+In order to use SEO affectively, you must optimize your content.
+And when we say content we mean all your content — from your blogs to your landing pages to your social tags.
 In order to do this you need to create a keyword list, which will then allow you to create messaging around the words and phrase you are targeting.
 But SEO is much more than just targeting keywords.
 Link building, content and social media all play key roles in a successful SEO strategy.

 This is the phase of your plan that should be ongoing.
-As soon as you put your marketing plan into action start tracking, measuring and reporting.
+As soon as you put your marketing plan into action, start tracking, measuring and reporting.

 The ability to measure your inbound marketing efforts is one of the most valuable parts of your plan and the beauty of inbound marketing.
 The amount of things to measure and test are endless.
-And that’s a good thing because when you are able to test and measure you are able to improve areas of weakness, report quantitative results and prove the value of your marketing efforts to the broader organization.
+And that’s a good thing because when you are able to test and measure, you are able to improve areas of weakness, report quantitative results and prove the value of your marketing efforts to the broader organization.

 You should be measuring, reporting and testing your inbound marketing on a monthly basis to see what is working and what isn’t and to learn more about your buyer base.
 It might sound like overkill, but this actually can be the really fun part!

-Creating Tactical Plans
+9. Creating Tactical Plans

-While they may still want to work on their social media strategy and PR, for the year in question, they will devote the majority of their budget towards the four main tactics listed while continuing to allocate smaller budgets towards social media and PR, to keep them running.
+While they may still want to work on their social media strategy and PR, for the year in question they will devote the majority of their budget towards the four main tactics listed.
+But they will continuing to allocate smaller budgets towards social media and PR, to keep them running.

 As we like to say at Vital, “Plan the work; Work the plan.”
-To help get you started we have included a marketing plan template with accompanying excel calendars to help you plan and track throughout the year.
+To help get you started, we have included a marketing plan template with accompanying Excel calendars so you can plan and track throughout the year.